Garmin Recovery Time

 Where to Find It

-In Garmin Connect Mobile, Recovery Time is visible in the activity details view under the Training section.
-The app presents the figure as recorded at the end of the session.
-Historical Recovery Time figures are available within individual activity records, but there is no trend chart.
+- Garmin Connect mobile — visible in the activity details view under the Training section; presents the figure as recorded at session end; historical figures accessible within individual activity records; no dedicated trend chart.

 Common Problems and Misreadings

 Athletes often see Recovery Time lower than expected after a seemingly hard session.
-This happens when the heart rate stays lower than usual (heat adaptation, conservative pacing, or fatigue blunting cardiac response).
-Garmin’s algorithm only measures cardiovascular stress via heart rate and Training Effect — it cannot detect muscular or local fatigue.
+This happens when heart rate stays lower than usual — heat adaptation, conservative pacing, or fatigue blunting cardiac response.
+See FAQ above for detail.

-Recovery Time can exceed 72 hours (up to 96+ hours) after races or very long efforts.
-This reflects only the acute stress of that single session.
-It does not account for your training history or adaptation from high-volume training.
+Recovery Time can exceed 72 hours after races or very long efforts, reflecting only the acute stress of that single session.
+It does not account for training history or adaptation from high-volume training.
 Experienced high-mileage runners typically recover faster than the number suggests.

 How to Improve It

 For better accuracy, use a chest strap during intervals — it significantly reduces motion artefact and gives a cleaner heart-rate trace.
-In hot conditions, heart rate rises, so expect longer Recovery Time figures; adjust interpretation accordingly rather than overriding the number.
+In hot conditions, heart rate rises independently of effort, so longer Recovery Time figures should be interpreted with that context rather than taken at face value.

 Other Points